julep-ai/julep/CONTRIBUTING.md

 ## Contributing to Julep

 We welcome and appreciate contributions to the Julep project!
-There are several ways you can get involved:
+There are several ways you can contribute:

 ### Reporting Issues

 If you encounter a bug or have a feature request, please submit an issue on the [GitHub Issues](https://github.com/julep-ai/julep/issues) page.
-When reporting a bug, please provide as much detail as possible, including:
+When reporting a bug, please provide as much details as possible, including:

-- **Steps to Reproduce:** Clearly outline the steps taken before the issue occurred.
+- **Steps to Reproduce:** Clearly outline the steps taken before the issue occurred
-- **Expected Behavior:** Describe what you expected to happen.
+- **Expected Behavior:** Describe what you expected to happen
-- **Actual Behavior:** Explain what actually happened, including any error messages.
+- **Actual Behavior:** Explain what actually happened, including any error messages
-- **Screenshots:** If applicable, provide screenshots or screen recordings to illustrate the issue.
+- **Screenshots:** If applicable, provide screenshots or screen recordings to illustrate the issue

 ### Submitting Pull Requests

-To contribute code changes, please follow these steps:
+To contribute, please follow these steps:

-1. **Fork the Repository:** Click the "Fork" button at the top right corner of the repository page to create your copy.
+1. **Fork the Repository:** Create a copy of repository by forking it
-2. **Create a New Branch:** Use a descriptive name for your branch that reflects the changes you're making (e.g., `feature/add-new-feature` or `bugfix/fix-issue`).
+2. **Create a New Branch:** Use a descriptive name for your branch that reflects the changes you're making (e.g., `feature/add-new-feature` or `bugfix/fix-issue`)
-3. **Make Your Changes:** Implement your changes, ensuring that you maintain the existing code style.
+3. **Make Your Changes:** Implement your changes, make sure that you follow the existing code format
 4. **Commit Your Changes:** Commit your changes with clear, descriptive messages that explain what you’ve done and why.
-For example, “Fix typo in README” or “Add validation to user input”.
+For example, “Fix typo in README” or “Add validation to user input”
-5. **Push Your Changes:** Push your branch to your forked repository.
+5. **Push Your Changes:** Push the branch to your forked repository
 6. **Open a Pull Request:** Navigate to the main repository and click on the “New Pull Request” button.
-Select your branch and provide a clear description of the changes you've made.
+Select your branch and provide a clear description of the changes you have made

 ## Project Overview and Architecture

 ### Key Components

-1. **agents-api**: The core API service for Julep.
+1. **agents-api**: The core API service for Julep
-2. **typespec**: API specifications and contracts.
+2. **typespec**: API specifications and contracts
-3. **integrations-service**: Handles external integrations.
+3. **integrations-service**: Handles external integrations
-4. **embedding-service**: Manages text embeddings.
+4. **embedding-service**: Manages text embeddings
-5. **memory-store**: Handles persistent storage.
+5. **memory-store**: Handles persistent storage
-6. **llm-proxy**: Proxy for language model interactions.
+6. **llm-proxy**: Proxy for language model interactions
-7. **scheduler**: Manages task scheduling.
+7. **scheduler**: Manages task scheduling
-8. **gateway**: API gateway and routing.
+8. **gateway**: API gateway and routing
-9. **monitoring**: System monitoring and metrics.
+9. **monitoring**: System monitoring and metrics

 ### Technology Stack